evenfouryou/Event-Four-You-2026/replit.md

 ## Overview

 Event4U is a comprehensive event management and inventory tracking system designed for event organizers.
-The application enables multi-role management of events, inventory, stations (e.g., bars, storage points), and real-time consumption tracking.
-Built with a React frontend and Express backend, it supports role-based access control for Super Admins, Company Admins, Organizers, Warehouse Managers, and Bartenders.
+It supports multi-role management of events, inventory, stations, and real-time consumption tracking.
+The system features a company-centric hierarchy with role-based access control for Super Admins, Company Admins, Organizers, Warehouse Managers, and Bartenders, enabling efficient operations from platform-level oversight to event-specific inventory management and consumption tracking.
+Key capabilities include email verification, AI-powered analytics for insights, intelligent purchase order management, and multi-bartender station assignments.

-The system follows a company-centric hierarchy where:
-- Super Admins manage the entire platform
-- Company Admins manage their organization's settings and users
-- Organizers create and manage events, locations, and inventory
-- Warehouse staff handle stock movements
-- Bartenders track consumption at specific stations during events

 ## User Preferences